 It has been parroted throughout the years and has mostly been applied to those who purchase real estate.

-The issues that we deal with when considering location in purchasing private real estate (i.e. homes) is not that much different when considering purchases of area that will be used for business purposes.
+The issues that we deal with when considering location in purchasing private real estate (i.e. homes) are not that much different from the issues we face when considering site selection for business purposes.

 The bottom line is that location for your business should be as important as finding a location to live.
-After all, they each share some of the requirements.
-Determining which location will maximize the potential of your small business will require consideration of several factors and scenarios.
+After all, they each share some of the same requirements.
+Accordingly, determining which location will maximize the potential of your small business will require consideration of several factors and scenarios.

-The first thing that must be determined is how your small business deals with customers directly.
-If you are mostly an online business or a business where you are the one doing the servicing at customers' location, then you have more flexibility in choosing where you want to place your business.
+The first thing that must be determined is the extent to which your small business will deal with customers directly at your business location.
+If you are mostly an online business or a business where you do your servicing at your customers' locations, then you have more flexibility in choosing where you want to place your business.

-For example, the company Dell has been successful selling computers because they did not have to pay fixed cost overheads since they operated mostly online.
-Most of their clients work with Dell through phone and email.
-Dell's challenge was to become highly visible online and eventually in retail stores through strategic partnerships and other marketing methods.
+For example, Dell has been successful selling computers because they did not have to pay much in fixed cost overhead since they operated mostly online.
+Most of their clients work with Dell through phone and email, and they could locate their operations without considering the proximity of local customers.
+Rather than focus on location selection, Dell's challenge was to become highly visible online and eventually in retail stores through strategic partnerships and other marketing methods.

 First, what kind of target segment is your product or service trying to attract?
 When looking at a location, first consider the demographics of the area.
 If your product or service caters to mostly retired people and you are looking at a location that has a high traffic of college students, then this greatly decreases your business' chance of success.